RagnarB83/ash-documentation/docs/setup.rst

     Note that OpenMM requires a conda/mamba environment.
 See below.

+See :doc:`basics` for information on how to use ASH, including how to submit ASH jobs to a cluster (e.g. using the **subash** submission script).

 *****************************************************
-B1.
-Semi-Automatic Miniconda setup (recommended)
+C. Semi-Automatic Miniconda setup (recommended)
 *****************************************************

 This is the recommended way for a fully functioning ASH.